CapeC0d3r/CapeC0d3r.github.io/_posts/2022-1-15-Getting_Started_With_ESP_Now_P2P_Communication.md

 I used it to make this [ESP P2P Example](https://github.com/CapeC0d3r/ESP_NOW_Example).

+I loaded it on to a few ESP modules and they communicated with each other.
+There is one in my basement controlling an LED in my office right now.
+If I do more with it, I'll write about it.

 That's all I got for now.
 I will write more when I have time to mess around with it more.